 We recently published our latest eBook, 'Beyond Covid: Building Back Better', an in-depth look at how Covid-19 has affected public transport around the world – and how industry leaders see opportunities to rebuild for a brighter future.

 We explore the changes in our industry since the onset of the pandemic and examine which factors might influence the ‘new normal’ that we have all heard so much about.
-We also probe some positive outcomes from the crisis, such as the rapid and agile response of transit agencies and their willingness to adopt radical new technologies.
+We also probe some positive outcomes from the crisis, such as the rapid and agile response of transport operators and their willingness to adopt radical new technologies.
 This trend has helped mitigate some of the consequences of Covid and promises to deliver significant customer service benefits as we emerge from lockdown for what will hopefully be the final time.

-Public transit, like most segments of society, has been rocked by the pandemic, but it has risen to the challenge.
+Public transport, like most segments of society, has been rocked by the pandemic, but it has risen to the challenge.
 The key will be whether the sector can be a beneficiary of the rapid changes we have witnessed over the last year.
 Are we about to witness a bright new beginning as governments and authorities around the world seek to ‘build back better’?